atareq1113/atareq1113/README.md

 ### About Me

 I'm currently the Head of Technical Support and Solutions Engineering at Nitrane Software.
-I manage support communications, develop comprehensive documentation, and build custom integrations and automation tools to enhance customer experience.
+I manage support communications, develop comprehensive documentation, and build custom integrations and automation tools to enhance customer and business experience.
 With a background in Environmental Science and a minor in Computational Data Science from George Mason University (Class of 2024), I bring a unique blend of technical expertise and creative problem-solving to every project.

 ---